mthl/guix-artwork/website/drafts/the-big-change.md

 The variant defined above adds two inputs to those of `hello`.
 We introduced a macro, `modify-inputs`, which allows packagers to express that in a higher-level (and less cryptic) fashion, in a way that does not refer to input labels.
-Using this other linguistic device (ah ha!), the snippet above becomes:
+Using this other linguistic device (ha ha!), the snippet above becomes:

 ```scheme